-The word digress is also a term that is doubly qualified to appear on our list of college words, since it’s something professors have a tendency to do during lectures.
+The word digress is also a term that is doubly qualified to appear on our list of college words since it’s something professors have a tendency to do during lectures.
 The term digress means “to speak or write about something that is different from the main subject being discussed,” according to Merriam-Webster.
 This is an idiomatic expression that has been used since the 1600s.
 Synonyms of digress include:

-Often when speakers realize that they’re ranting about something tangential to the main topic, they’ll say, “but I digress” before returning to the point.
+Often, when speakers realize that they’re ranting about something tangential to the main topic, they’ll say, “but I digress” before returning to the point.

 Official Definition: (adj.)—very bad and easily noticed

-Coming from the Latin word for “distinguished,” the term egregious makes our list of college words that every student should know because of its sophistication and great utility.
+Coming from the Latin word for “distinguished,” the term egregious makes our list of interesting words that every student should know because of its sophistication and great utility.
 Today, Merriam-Webster defines egregious as “conspicuous” or “very bad and easily noticed.”
 The word now has a negative connotation and is often used to describe errors or mistakes.
 For example, you may have failed your last term paper because your professor was unable to ignore your egregious errors in grammar and usage, (but hopefully not)!
 Some synonyms for egregious include:

 This is an interesting word because its definition hasn’t changed much, but its connotation has flipped from overwhelmingly positive to positively terrible.